xijo/betterplace_apidocs/README.md

   but no client was authenticated.
 * [HTTP Code `404`](http://httpstatus.es/404)
   if a requested resource could not be found.
-  Also used for projects that are not part of a given client-scope.
+  Also used for projects that are not part of a given client scope.
 * [HTTP Code `422`](http://httpstatus.es/422)
   if the submitted resource could not be accepted due to erroneous parameters.
 * [HTTP Code `500`](http://httpstatus.es/500)